London Business School: Foundation

 In 2007 a new campus was opened in Dubai to offer both Executive MBA and Executive Education Programmes.
 In 2009, the school started two new programmes: The EMBA-Global Asia, in partnership with the University of Hong Kong and Columbia Business School, and the Masters in Management (MiM).
 In 2012, the school acquired Marylebone Town Hall and restored it with the objective of expanding its teaching facilities by 70 per cent.
 The building was renamed "The Sammy Ofer Centre" in honour of a generous donor, the Ofer Family, who made a gift for the development of the building, which was opened in 2017.
 In 2016, LBS launched a new programme, the Masters in Financial Analysis, aimed at recent graduates who wish to pursue a career in finance, and acquired the lease of the neighbouring building of the Royal College of Obstetricians and Gynaenocologists, which it will occupy in 2020.

 With the objective of increasing its size, the school organised a £100 million funding campaign.
 By the beginning of 2016, it had raised £98 million, £40 million of which will be used to renovate the Marylebone Town Hall, with £28 million for research, £18 million in scholarships for students, £10 million to increase the school's endowment, and £4 million to improve technology across the school.
 By June 2016, the school had raised £125 million, including two £25 million gifts from alumni Jim Ratcliffe and Idan Ofer.

 François Ortalo-Magné, the French-born former Dean of the Wisconsin School of Business, succeeded Sir Andrew Likierman as Dean in August 2017.
+In January 2024, it was announced that the Russian economist Sergei Guriev, previously the provost of the Institut d’études politiques in Paris (Sciences Po) would take over from Ortalo-Magné at the beginning of the 2024/2025 academic year, also joining the university's faculty as a professor of economics.
+Guriev took up his post on 1 August 2024.

 Campus

-The campus is located at Sussex Place in Marylebone, on the perimeter of Regent's Park.
+The campus is at Sussex Place in Marylebone, on the perimeter of Regent's Park.

-LBS maintains a number of facilities, including a sports centre, restaurant, three cafes and a library, all dedicated for the exclusive use of its community.
-There is also a privately run pub, 'The Windsor Castle' attached to the campus.
-Most classrooms for the MBA are located in the Sainsbury Wing, the centre of the terrace, most of which are 100-student amphitheatre rooms.

-There is no accommodation on campus for students in full-time programmes, although there are rooms on-campus for visiting faculty and executive education participants.
-Most students choose to live in nearby private residential buildings or in students halls of residence such as the International Students House, London.

-LBS is expanding its campus in central London.
 The business school has redeveloped the Marylebone Town Hall into classrooms and offices at the Sammy Ofer Centre.

-It will further expand it in 2020 (see above).
+In 2017, LBS further expanded through acquiring the site for the Royal College of Obstetricians and Gynaecologists.

+LBS has a secondary campus in Dubai that is dedicated to the Dubai EMBA and Executive Education.